SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 21 July, 2024
+### 📅 Monday, 22 July, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some events that typically happen or have happened on July 21 in the United States:
+Here are some notable events in the USA that have occurred on July 22:

-- **National Junk Food Day**: A fun, unofficial observance where people enjoy their favorite junk foods.

-- **First Battle of Bull Run (1861)**: The first major battle of the American Civil War took place on this date in Manassas, Virginia.

-- **Neil Armstrong's Moon Walk (1969)**: Although the Apollo 11 landing happened on July 20,
+- **1933**: Wiley Post becomes the first person to fly solo around the world.
+- **2003**: Members of the National Convention of the Democratic Party vote to make Boston the site of their 2004 presidential nominating convention.
+- **2013**: The city of Detroit files for bankruptcy, marking the largest municipal bankruptcy filing in U.S. history at that time.

+These are just
 ### Positive Qoute
 ------
-"🌟 Every day is a new opportunity to shine brighter than yesterday! ✨ Keep aiming high! 🚀"
+"🌟 Believe in yourself and all that you are.
+Know that there is something inside you that is greater than any obstacle. 💪✨"